 The HELENUS project will develop and demonstrate a 500 kW solid oxide fuel cell (SOFC) in an MSC World Europa class ocean cruise vessel.
 The SOFC will be fully integrated into the ship’s design, producing both electricity and high-grade heat in combined heat and power mode.
-The project aims to achieve a Technology Readiness Level (TRL) of 7 by its end, with plans for extended field testing to reach TRL8 by 2028-2029.
-If successful, this technology could be scaled up to as much as 20 MW by 2029, leading to over 23% total fuel savings compared to state-of-the-art energy systems with only internal combustion engines (ICEs).
-The HELENUS consortium brings together diverse stakeholders across the value chain, from technology development to field implementation, to drive innovation and commercialization.
+The project aims to achieve a Technology Readiness Level (TRL) of 7 by its end, with plans for extended field testing to reach TRL8 immediately following the project.
+If successful, this technology could be scaled up to as much as 20 MW, leading to over 23% total fuel savings compared to state-of-the-art energy systems with only internal combustion engines (ICEs).
+Furthermore, the project will demonstrate scalability of the SOFC technology to 10 MW and beyond, with further potential applications in dredging and offshore vessels.
+The fuel-flexibility of the SOFC system with low carbon maritime fuels will also be demonstrated, enabling robustness of the solution to future energy transitions.

 Expected Impacts